Karl Böttcher

-Karl Böttcher (25 October 1889 – 21 October 1973) was a German general in the Wehrmacht during World War II who commanded several divisions.
+Karl Böttcher (25 October 1889 – 21 October 1973), born in Toruń, was a German general in the Wehrmacht during World War II who commanded several divisions.
 He was a recipient of the Knight's Cross of the Iron Cross.

 Böttcher served in the Deutsches Afrikakorps under Erwin Rommel where he commanded an artillery regiment.
 Later Böttcher was made commander of the 21st Panzer Division.
-Böttcher surrendered to the Western Allies in 1945 and was interned until 1947.
+Böttcher surrendered to the Western Allies on May 8th, 1945 and was interned until June 25th, 1947.